sdsc-ordes/nix-workshop/README.md

 > [!CAUTION]
 >
-> This workshop is not finished, and under current development.
-Don't read it!
+> This workshop is currently under development and is not yet complete.
+Please
+> refrain from reading it!

-This workshop targets the building and running of a simple NixOS.
-It its meant to give you a **minimal, brute-force** introduction to how Nix/NixOS works.
-A lot of explanations are short but hopefully precise enough to make you understand the goal of this workshop:
+This workshop focuses on building and running a basic NixOS system.
+It is designed to provide a **minimal, hands-on** introduction to how Nix/NixOS works.
+While explanations are concise, they aim to be precise enough to help you grasp the objectives of this workshop:

-- Basic understanding of the Nix language.
+- Gain a basic understanding of the Nix language.
-- Understanding of what a `flake.nix` is.
+- Learn what a `flake.nix` file is.
-- Understanding what a Nix derivation is and what its realization looks like.
+- Understand what a Nix derivation is and how it materializes.
 - Configure and build a NixOS system.
-- Deploy it to a Cloud VM.
+- Deploy it to a cloud VM.

 <!-- prettier-ignore-start -->
 <!--toc:start-->